Winter Care

 In addition to proper skin care, there are other aspects you can consider to make the winter season as relaxing as possible for your skin:

-- Avoid baths that are too hot or too long
+- Avoid baths that are too hot or too long (also recommended: use of gentle cleansing products such as DERMASENCE Adtop Wash and shower lotion for the body and hands)

 - Ensure optimal air humidity (e.g. with the help of indoor plants and regular airing)